Future developments in Singapore: Rejuvenation of Singapore Science Park 1

 Located in the Kent Ridge region, CapitaLand and Ascendas Reit are currently redeveloping existing buildings within the Singapore Science Park 1 as part of a multi-phase rejuvenation of the precinct.
 Eight buildings in the park have been redeveloped as of November 2021.

-1 Science Park Drive

-Announced on 15 November 2021, the existing 1 Science Park Drive is set to be redeveloped into a life science and innovation campus.
-Located beside Kent Ridge MRT station, the site will house three interconnected Grade A office buildings ranging from nine to fifteen floors.
-The development will also have an event plaza with retail spaces and amenities, and an amphitheatre.
-The redevelopment is expected to be completed by 2025.

-3 Science Park Drive (Former Franklin Building)

-Set to be completed by 2024, the existing Franklin building located at 3 Science Park Drive is currently being redeveloped into an integrated development comprising business park spaces and serviced residences.

 Residential

 Tengah New Town

 The Tengah New Town is a 700ha development that will integrate nature in it.
-It will feature five development zones, each with its own unique identity, with a car-free town centre; the first in Singapore.
+It will feature five development zones, each with its own unique identity.
 It was announced on 8 September 2016, with the first units to be released in 2018.
 The town could potentially yield up to 42,000 new homes, with more than 70 per cent of the units allocated for public housing, which would take up to two decades to complete.
+Tengah would feature a car-free town centre; the first in Singapore, and will be served by the future Jurong Region Line.
 Plantation, the first district out of five, was unveiled on 4 September 2018.
 The district pays homage to the farmers who resided there back in the 1950s.
 The first flats were launched on 13 November 2018.

-Punggol 21

-Punggol 21 is a development initiative that plans to develop the mostly undeveloped town of Punggol into a residential new town.
-Currently, the southern parts of Punggol are developed, mostly with HDB flats.
-There are ongoing projects to build a town centre, supposedly with an air-conditioned bus interchange.
-A man-made canal called Punggol Waterway was built, connecting the Serangoon Reservoir and Punggol Reservoir.
-Many developments are proposed to be built along the canal, such as shopping centres and many more HDB flats.
-There will be recreation clubs, community centres, sports clubs, polyclinics and many others, attracting many people to live and visit Punggol.
-There are plans to develop Punggol Point, which currently only has a beach.
-It will propose to have a seafood restaurant and maybe more HDB flats in the near vicinity.
-More parking lots are under construction, and this will attract many people to the presently remote beach.
-The northwest of Punggol will be developed and the West Loop of the Punggol LRT Line will be in operation, serving the area.